ghemsley/imagedupes/README.rst

                         comparisons.
 Argument should be the path to which you want to save or read from the database.
-Warning: runnning the program multiple times with the same database but a different hash algorithm will lead to problems.
+Warning: runnning the program multiple times with the same database but a different hash algorithm (or different hash size) will lead to missed matches.
 Defaults to no database if not specified.
   -l, --links           Follow symbolic links.
 Defaults to off if not
                         specified.
   -o OPTIONS, --options OPTIONS